aitu-dk/webpage/src/pages/blog/17-10-23-first-meeting-this-semester.md

 Stay tuned for all of the new interesting talks and community events planned!

 We will be back with the reading group starting on the 24.10.2023.
-To never miss an event, you can add the dates to you calender using the button on the join page!
+To never miss an event, you can add the dates to your calender using the button on the join page!